NB Language of instruction is English

 - Independent study of the literature.

-Participants have to hand in assignments.
+Participants have to hand in assignments individually.
 The assignments consist of a data analysis with the technique discussed in the current topic.
 Each assignment will be graded.
-The final grade for each semester will be a (weighted) average of the individual grades with the additional requirement that each assignment should be graded with at least a 4 and that each assignment passes the plagiarism check.
+The final grade for each semester will be a (weighted) average of the individual grades with the additional requirements that each assignment should be graded with at least a 4 and that each assignment passes the plagiarism check.
 Any form or level of detected plagiarism is handled by the Exam Committee.